WEBSITE VISITOR IP NOTIFICATIONS

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as:

-• Can a partition action be filed for both real property and personal property in California?
-Yes, all co-owned real and personal property can be partitioned under California law.
+• What types of properties can be subject to a partition action in California?
+All co-owned real or personal property can be partitioned under California law.
 Cal.
 Civ.
 Proc.
 Code § 872.020.

 Speak to Our Winters Partition Attorneys Today